 "Surely there must be another way!"

-Well yes their is (and please stop calling me Shirley.)
+Well yes there is.
 Dry Powder Inhalers (DPIs) have a carbon footprint ranging from 1.5-6kg CO2e / 200 doses, compared to MDIs (8-36kg CO2e), while aqueous mist inhalers like the Respimat have a carbon footprint of 780gCO2e (Wilkinson er al 2019).

 8-36 kg CO2e